 India has become the global pipe manufacturing hub primarily due to the benefits of its lower cost, high quality and geographical advantages.
 The global accreditations and certifications that the Indian companies possess have made them preferred suppliers for many leading oil and gas companies in the world and particularly those in Middle East, North America and Europe.
 Since the global economy returned to sustained growth, the domestic pipe industry is expected to accelerate into high growth trajectory.

 Surya is the largest ERW GI pipe manufacturer and the largest exporter of ERW pipes in India.
 Surya continuously assess the requirement of its customers and develop the products accordingly.
 Surya developed and supplied GI pipe up to 24" dia pipe during the year.
-Surya also has good presence in Fire Fighting, Agriculture, Section and API pipe required for infrastructure, household, plumbing uses and Oil & Gas sector.
+Surya has good presence in Fire Fighting, Agriculture, Section and API pipes required for infrastructure, household plumbing uses and Oil & Gas sector.

-Looking to the brand image of "Prakash Surya", the demand & supply scenario in South Indian market, the Companys newly set-up state of the art ERW Pipe Manufacturing Mill at Hindupur (A.P) for production of Black, Section and GI pipes which is functional from last year starts yielding results.
-However, actual realization will be derived once the plant runs throughout the year with production capacity of 1,50,000 MT per annum.
-Further, company derives benefits of economies of scale at lower capital cost and increased market share in the premium market of South India, leading to savings in logistic cost and strengthening the overall Steel Pipe business of the Company.
+Looking to the brand image of "Prakash Surya", the demand & supply scenario in South Indian market, the Companys state of the art ERW Pipe Manufacturing Mill at Hindupur (A.P) for production of Black, Section and GI pipes also started yielding results.
+Further, the Company derives benefits of economies of scale at lower capital cost and increased market share in the premium market of South India, leading to savings in logistic cost and strengthening the overall Steel Pipe business ofthe Company.

 LIGHTING & CONSUMER DURABLES SEGMENT